nilsjor/ExPECA-examples/observability/README.md

 ## Configuration File

-A JSON configuration file (`config_data.json`) is used to store necessary credentials and parameters:
+A JSON configuration file (`config_data.json`) is used by the Python scripts, and contains necessary credentials and parameters.
+Store this file in the same directory as the Python scripts.

 ```json
 {